 - Excellent customer support

 Platforms and tools, including Fidelity’s Active Trader Pro, has some great features.
-Fidelity’s patented Trade Armor integrates trading workflow with drag and drop order and alert entry with chart, news and realized and realized gain/loss positional information.
-There are over 60 indicators and advanced studies and charting, as well as tabbed charts, which also allow for up to ten combinations of time, frequency and indicators–whatever combination advanced traders would like to see.
+Fidelity’s patented Trade Armor integrates trading workflow with drag and drop order and alert entry with a chart, news and realized and realized gain/loss positional information.
+There are over 60 indicators and advanced studies and charting, as well as tabbed charts, which also allow for up to ten combinations of time, frequency, and indicators–whatever combination advanced traders would like to see.

 Fidelity can also speak to new and long-term investors, too.
 Beginners shouldn’t find Fidelity intimidating at all, given its detailed website and easy-to-understand content.
 It’s absolutely perfect for clients who seek thorough education about trading or investing.
 In addition, customer service is hands-down excellent.

 Compare Online Brokers

 Get started securely through TD Ameritrade's website